Find out what you need to know about travel insurance and travelling with a disability.

 - Avoid organised tours as they often require you to have a carer accompany you and the accommodation may not be disability-friendly.

-- Visit disability-focused websites for travel and accommodation tips and reviews.
+- Visit disability-focused websites for accommodation reviews.

 The following disability and travel-related resources may also prove useful: